Are Alabama Vital Records Open to the Public?

 It depends.
 Not all Alabama vital records are open to the public.
 According to Alabama Vital Statistics Laws and Rules, public vital records can be made available to anyone who can provide enough information to facilitate a search (and satisfy all other requirements) to request them.
 However, some are restricted and open only to immediate family members (or legal representatives) of the person named on the record.

-Alabama vital records are documents that provide an official account of vital events that occur within state limits.
-They include records of births, deaths, marriages, divorces, and related occurrences.
+Alabama vital records provide an official account of vital events that occur within state limits, such as records of births, deaths, marriages, divorces, and related occurrences.
 These records typically feature information regarding the record holder as well as details of the event, and they can be used for various purposes.

 How Do I Obtain Alabama Vital Records Online?